ansible/ansible/docs/docsite/rst/user_guide/windows.rst

 Windows Guides
 ==============

-You can find documentation for using Ansible on Windows at :ref:`win_guide_index`.
+You can find documentation for using Ansible on Windows at :ref:`os_guide_index`.